- Dashamula: 10 Roots to Ground Vata

 So, I have a couple of questions I’d like to hear your thoughts on:

-1) Why do you think that women outnumber men so tremendously in the fields of Ayurveda and Yoga?
+1) Are you and man or a woman, and why do you think that women outnumber men so tremendously in the fields of Ayurveda and Yoga?

-2) And…as more practitioners start building financially sustainable practices and businesses (with help from business training programs like ours), do you think that will have any effect on the ratio of men to women?
+2) And…as more practitioners start building financially sustainable practices and businesses (with help from training like the Grow Your Ayurvedic Business program), do you think that will have any effect on the ratio of men to women?
 Why or why not?

 Leave your responses in the comment box below, and share this with your friends and colleagues on Facebook and Twitter so we can include their opinions as well.